pratyakshajha/blackrock-financial-wellbeing-challenge/README.md

 The project includes a `Dockerfile` for easy containerization.

+Note: my particular image name is: `blk-hacking-ind-pratyaksha-jha:latest` This can be run by: `docker run -p 5477:5477 pratyakshajha/blk-hacking-ind-pratyaksha-jha:latest`

 ### 1. Build the Docker Image

 Ensure you have built the project first (`./gradlew build`).
 Then, run the following command to build the Docker image.